fatinsyfqhh/A210139_DrNazatul_Lab01/README.md

-### Course Module
-**Mobile Application Programming**

 ### Lab Description
-This lab exercises the implementation of modern declarative user interfaces on the Android platform.
+This lab 1 exercises the implementation of modern declarative user interfaces on the Android platform.
 The primary focus of this assignment is learning how to build and structure UI layouts using **Jetpack Compose** components, managing structural component arrangements and applying cohesive styles using Material Design guidelines.

 ### Implementation Features
 * Core layout construction using Composable functions (`@Composable`).